 This post may contain affiliate links, please see the privacy policy for details.

-Eating strawberry shortcake from a jar.
+Strawberry shortcake in a jar.

 Cute: If you’re looking for a dessert that looks gorgeous as well as tasting perfect, individual strawberry shortcake trifles served in individual cups are ideal.
 They look cute and are completely portable in a picnic hamper or similar.